LeafLink/pyll-json-errors/README.md

 ### Driver Applications
 Various driver applications can be found in `./drivers`.
 Use these to test integrations with various Python libraries.

+#### Django REST Framework
+A basic DRF application for integration testing can be started by running: `. ./bin/drf-driver.sh`

 #### Flask Driver
-A basic Flask server for integration testing can be started by running: `. ./bin/flask-driver.sh`
+A basic Flask application for integration testing can be started by running: `. ./bin/flask-driver.sh`

 #### Marshmallow Driver
 Basic Marshmallow schema and validation example.
 Can be ran via: `. ./bin/marshmallow-driver.sh`